Skip to main content

 13. (Optional) Enter the name in the Fully Qualified Domain Name field.

-14. Click Save button on the Machines toolbar.
+14. Select the Save button on the Machines toolbar.

-15. (Optional) Click Open Advanced Settings Panel and review and update as necessary:
+15. (Optional) Select Open Advanced Settings Panel and review and update as necessary:

-1. Under the Communications Settings, update the TLS Security options if necessary.
+1. Under Communication Settings, update the TLS security options if necessary.

-2. Under the File Transfer Settings, if the machine can support TLS Security, choose the appropriate settings for each parameter.
+2. Under File Transfer Settings, if the machine supports TLS security, choose the appropriate settings for each parameter.

-3. Click the Advanced Options save button to store all changes.
+3. Select the Advanced Options save button to store all changes.

-1. Right-clicking over the graphic to enable the menu in the Communication Status frame.
+1. Right-click the Communication Status graphic to enable the menu.

-17. Click on the x to the right of the Machines tab to close the Machines screen.
+17. Select the x to the right of the Machines tab to close the Machines screen.
+The machine is created in OpCon.

-A manual upgrade is a requirement for each additional MSLSAM that was manually installed to a unique directory.
-After upgrading the first MSLSAM from the DVD installation, complete the steps in this section for each additional MSLSAM.
+A manual upgrade is required for each additional instance that was manually installed to a unique directory.
+After upgrading the first instance from the installation media, complete the steps in this section for each additional instance.

-1. Double-click on Machines Status under the Operation topic.
+1. Select Machines Status under the Operation topic.
 The Machines Status screen displays.

-2. Confirm the number of running jobs is 0 for the MSLSAM machine.
+2. Confirm the number of running jobs is 0 for the agent machine.

-3. If running jobs exists, contact the OpCon administrator if you should:
+3. If running jobs exist, contact the OpCon administrator to determine whether to:

-• Wait for the processes to end - or -
+• Wait for the jobs to end — or —

-• Kill the processes on the MSLSAM side.
+• Kill the jobs.
 For more information, refer to Kill command.

 4. Repeat step 3 until the Machines Status screen indicates Running Jobs of 0/<max>.